 Book with an airline less likely to break your chair.
 Here are the latest stats on breakage.
 American Airlines is the worst closely followed by Southwest.
 Allegiant was the best.
 Of the big airlines Delta is the best followed by United.

 I recommend booking a seat as close to the front of the plane as you can to be closer to your seat.
 Ditto to the bathroom.
-In many airlines this means some form of “economy plus”, which usually about a $50-$200 upgrade each way.
+In many airlines this means some form of “economy plus”, which is usually about a $50-$200 upgrade each way.
 This will help you get from the door to your seat.
-It also doesn’t hurt to call the airline and see if they can put you in economy plus or equivalent.
+It doesn’t hurt to call the airline and see if they can put you in economy plus or equivalent without the charge based on disability.
 Every once and a while some nice person will do this for free.

 Check policies about wheelchair travel for your airline.